-- The RIs for all future non-Umbrella JSRs must be developed through open-source projects open to anyone willing to sign the JSR Contributor Agreement. - This does not imply that the Spec Lead must accept all proposed contributions.
-The usual "meritocratic" processes apply. - We should define the characteristics we expect the development processes to demonstrate, and Spec Leads should be required to publish data to enable the EC to judge whether they are fulfilling their obligations.
+- The RIs for all future non-Umbrella JSRs must be developed through open-source projects. - This does not imply that the Spec Lead must accept all proposed contributions.
+The usual "meritocratic" processes apply. - It must be possible to host these projects outside of Oracle (e.g, at Eclipse or Apache). - We should define the characteristics we expect the development processes to demonstrate, and Spec Leads should be required to publish data to enable the EC to judge whether they are fulfilling their obligations.